chuckremes/ruby-io/design-notes.md

 FFI can't wrap macros.
 Luckily the select(2) macros are fairly simple and the fd_set struct is the same on all platforms.
 FD_SETSIZE is a max of 1024 and defaults to 64 on some platforms.
 We'll always allocate 1024.

 class FDSet < FFI::Struct
+  # Not sure how the bits are laid out in memory, so some experimentation will be necessary
   layout \
     descriptors, [:uint8, 1024 / 8]